trusslab/mousse/README.md

 1. One server that runs Ubuntu 16.04.3 LTS.
 Other Ubuntu versions might also work, but not guaranted.
 2. At least one Pixel 3 (client) that runs blueline (android-9.0.0_r30 from AOSP).
 Other Android phones would also work, but this instruction is based on Pixel 3.

-# Set up the hardwares
+# Set up the hardware
 * On the server, you need to have git, gcc, adb, fastboot, python and libelf-dev installed already.
 If not, run:
 ```
       sudo apt-get install gcc git android-tools-adb android-tools-fastboot python libelf-dev